Don’t let fear stop you from reaching your goals!

 One solid piece of advice from J.A. to potential franchise buyers is that when they feel fear, the first thing they need to ask themselves is what information they need in order to feel comfortable and then ask those questions of the franchisor.
 If the answers are satisfactory, the candidate should accept the fear as something that will go away and move ahead with the purchase.

 There are times when just having the facts are just not enough.
 What happens when the franchisor has answered all of your questions but you still can’t calm that little voice of doom inside your head?

-Second, JS also suggests that people make a minimum of ten validation calls to existing franchises.
-This helps them understand all the possible land mines in the process and will also allow them to connect with franchisees they may be able to use as role models and mentors.
+Second, J.S. also suggests that people make a minimum of ten validation calls to existing franchisees.
+This helps them understand all the possible landmines in the process and will also allow them to connect with franchisees they may be able to use as role models and mentors.